 Protective Styling and Time

-Crochet braids are great protective style- a personal
+Crochet braids are great protective style- a personal favorite.

 You might be wondering why I brought up the Goldilocks Hair Tactic.
 I have been natural for almost 3 years and I have used crochet braids as a protective style for about two years.
 My crochet braids kind of define me, because I so rarely have my natural hair exposed to the elements.
 When I decided to go natural, I quickly learnt the importance of protective styling.
 As cute as that afro is, in the long run, it leaves you susceptible to tangling and hair breakage.
 Low maintenance and speed made crochet braids appealing and, well, I never looked back.